 Suits are the expected attire for business meetings, though a shirt and tie will suffice in less formal situations.
 Kenyans are quite conservative and advance appointments are required for meetings.
 Call ahead if you are likely to be late.

 Most businesspeople speak English and it is customary to exchange business cards.
-Small talk is normal and it may take some time to get to the point of a meeting.
+Small talk is important and it may take some time to get to the point of a meeting so be patient.
 The eldest person in the room is often designated as chairperson.
 When negotiating a price, some haggling is expected, but angry exchanges are to be avoided.
-If exchanging gifts, do not choose items with a high value as this may be seen as an attempted bribe.
+Gift giving is common in business, however the gifts should be small and tasteful.
+Do not choose items with a high value as this may be seen as an attempted bribe.

 Businesses and government offices in Kenya are open Monday to Friday from 0800/0900-1300 and 1400-1700.
 Some offices also are open on Saturdays from 0815 to noon.

 Kenya is the economic, financial and transport hub of East Africa, and it maintains a liberalised external trade system which operates several state enterprises.
 The country's major industries include agriculture, fishing, forestry, mining, energy, manufacturing, tourism and financial services.
 The manufacturing sector produces cement, paper, textiles, rubber and metal products among other goods.
 Kenya is also one of the few African countries with a significant dairy industry.